enigma0x1/AWS-PROJECTS/README.md

 👉 I everytime face projects on linkedin that is posted by specialists or students.
 I have gathered most of them in <a href="projects/linkedin">Linkedin Projects</a>
 section

 ⚙️ Automation is so important!
-You can find related ones in <a href="projects/automation">here<a>
+You can find related projects with aws in <a href="projects/automation">here<a>

 ⚠️ This project has not been finished yet
 <!-- ALL-TOPICS-LIST:START -->